Homework/Useful Revision Resources

 If children do really struggle with a particular part of their homework, they are more than welcome to bring it in before the deadline and I will go through and help them with the part they're stuck on.

 It is always fantastic to see children completing work outside of the classroom which they want to bring in and share in school.
 This could be anything from a short story written up at home, to answering mathematical calculations.

 There are many valuable activities children can complete at home which will aid them with their learning.
 A few examples can be seen below:

 - Reading on a regular basis.
-It is recommended that children read daily if possible, and this can be recorded in their planner (they can get house points for this).
+It is recommended that children read daily if possible, and this can be recorded in their reading passport (they can get house points for this).

 - If the children are stuck finding a book to get into, some good examples can be found on the web-links below.